-Further, the University complies with California law in recognizing orders of protection, which are called restraining orders, and requests that any person who obtains an order of protection from California or any U.S. State should provide a copy to Campus Safety and the Office of the Title IX Coordinator.
+Further, the University complies with California law in recognizing orders of protection, which are called restraining orders, and requests that any person who obtains an order of protection from California or any U.S.

 a.
 Restraining Order:

 A restraining order (also called a "protective order") is a court order that can protect someone from being physically or sexually abused, threatened, stalked, or harassed.
 The person getting the restraining order is called the "protected person."
 The person the restraining order is against is the "restrained person."
 Sometimes, restraining orders include other "protected persons" like family or household members of the protected person.